Henngz/Bank_System_.NetFramework_ASP.Net/README.md

 # Bank_Application

-This multi-tier bank application incorporates the Model View Controller design pattern and specifically ASP.NET MVC  to realize CRUD functions along with a relational database.
+This project is a multi-tier bank application that leverages the Model-View-Controller (MVC) design pattern, implemented using ASP.NET MVC, to perform CRUD operations with a relational database.
+It also includes a Web Service designed for interoperability between Windows and Web applications.
+The Windows application was developed using C# and .NET Framework, with SQL Server handling the database operations.
+The Web application utilizes ASP.NET.
+The application was developed in a multi-threaded environment, with threads created both manually and through external devices operating on separate threads.